 Self-test uses the existing Crypto API tcrypt module to perform known-answer self-test of algorithms.
 The module is configured as a built-in kernel module instead of a loadable module as is the case of Linux Crypto API.
 Tests of all FIPS-approved algorithms are executed.
 The self-tests are run during early-kernel startup when built-in kernel modules are initialized.
 Self-tests can also be invoked by the user by restarting the device.
-When self-tests are done successfully, an indication will be shown in the settings menu.
+When self-tests are done successfully, the proc entry for /proc/sys/crypto/fips_status will return 0.
 A binary integrity test will then be performed in call from tcrypt.
 If self-test or integrity test fail, an error flag (static variable) is set, an error code returns to the API function caller to indicate the error, the module enters in an error state (FIPS_ERR), and Crypto APIs that return cryptographic information is blocked.
+The proc entry for /proc/sys/crypto/fips_status will return 1 when the module is in ERROR state.